-E.3.19 Does the company disclose the internal control procedures/risk OECD PRINCIPLE 6 (VI) (D) (7) Ensuring the integrity of the corporation's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and Υ 2016 Audited Financial Statements (Note 5) E.3.20 Does the Annual Report disclose that the board of directors/commissioners has conducted a review of the company's material controls (including operational, financial and compliance controls) and risk management systems?
+E.3.19 Does the company disclose the internal control procedures/risk OECD PRINCIPLE 6 (VI) (D) (7) • • Ensuring the integrity of the corporation's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards.
+Y 2017 Audited Financial Statements (Note 5) E.3.20 Does the Annual Report disclose that the board of directors/commissioners has conducted a review of the company's material controls (including operational, financial and compliance controls) and risk management systems?
 N/A This information is not required in the annual statement that insurance companies are required to file.
 E.3.21 Does the company disclose how key risks are managed?
 OECD PRINCIPLE V (A) (6) Foreseeable risk factors.
 Disclosure of risk is most effective when it is tailored to the particular industry in question.
 Disclosure about the system for monitoring and managing risk is increasingly regarded as good practice.
-Y 2016 Audited Financial Statements (Note 5) E.3.22 Does the Annual Report contain a statement from the board of directors/commissioners or Audit Committee commenting on the adequacy of the company's internal controls/risk management systems?
+Y 2017 Audited Financial Statements (Note 5) E.3.22 Does the Annual Report contain a statement from the board of directors/commissioners or Audit Committee commenting on the adequacy of the company's internal controls/risk management systems?
 OECD PRINCIPLE 6 (VI) (D) (7) Ensuring the integrity of the corporation's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards.
-This information is not required In some jurisdictions it is considered good practice for the internal auditors to report to an independent audit committee of the board or an equivalent body which is also responsible for managing the relationship with the external auditor, thereby allowing a coordinated response by the board.
-It should also be regarded as good practice for this committee, or equivalent body, to review and report to the board the most critical accounting policies which are the basis for financial reports.
+In some jurisdictions it is considered good practice for the internal auditors to report to an independent audit committee of the board or an equivalent body which is also responsible for managing the relationship with the external auditor, thereby allowing a coordinated response by the board.
+It should also be regarded as good practice for this committee, or equivalent body, to review and report to the board the most critical accounting policies which are the basis for financial exponse.
+N/A This information is not required in the annual statement that insurance companies are required to file.
+E.4 People on the Board accounting policies which are the basis for financial reports.
 However, the board should retain final responsibility for ensuring the integrity of the reporting systems.
 Some countries have provided for the chair of the board to report on the internal control process.
-N/A in the annual statement that insurance companies are required to file.
-E.4 People on the Board '